 Characteristics: Sandy beach, not organized, hard to access but with breathtaking natural beauty.

-Preveli is one of the most beautiful beaches on Crete.
+Preveli is one of the most beautiful beaches in Crete.
 It is hidden between the mountains at the exit of a gorge and there is a mountain river that runs through the beach.

 The beach features grey sand, while the seabed is full of rocks that create a bizarre, so don’t forget your snorkeling mask.
-The sea water is warm, but the water that comes from river is freezing!
+The seawater is warm, but the water that comes from the river is freezing!

 Explore Preveli and other areas of Rethymnon!